Premenstrual syndrome (PMS)

-Grazing or Snacking, eat like cattle to reduce bloating, fullness and keep healthy weight.
+Grazing or Snacking, eat like cattle to reduce bloating, fullness, and keep a healthy weight.

 Limit salt and salty foods to alleviate bloating and fluid retention.

-Healthyping’s drinks (See red drink, green drink, and protein drink) provide sufficient energy, protein, micronutrients and fibers.
+Healthyping's drinks (See red, green, and protein drinks) provide sufficient energy, protein, micronutrients, and fibers.

 Avoid caffeine and alcohol to lower mood swings.

-Regular daily exercise can help improve the overall health, fatigue and depression.
-Engage in at least 30 minutes of daily walking, 5 days a week.
+Regular daily exercise can help improve overall health, fatigue, and depression.
+Engage in at least 30 minutes of daily walking, five days a week.

-Tai Chi, Pilates, Yoga and Yogalates are recommended to help relieve headaches, anxiety and insomnia.
+Tai Chi, Pilates, Yoga, and Yogalates help relieve headaches, anxiety, and insomnia.

-Getting plenty of sleep is good for general health, stabilized mood and mental clarity.
+Getting plenty of sleep is suitable for general health, stabilized mood, and mental clarity.